ModelEarth/webhook/README.md

-# How to Set up
+# Our Webhook Setup

+Our webhook populates a Word Doc from a [Google Form](https://model.earth/community/members) and emails the document to our new members.

-If you want to do tests, please uncomment the ENV:TEST section in `settings.py`.
-Please do not touch prod if you are unsure.
+If you're testing, please uncomment the ENV:TEST section in `settings.py`.

 ## Create a Private Copy of Your Own